liangk7/CarND-Term1-Project5/writeup.md

 ![alt text][image13]

 To reduce the number false positives, the `apply_threshold` function reducts the intensity of classified cars.
 This effectively eliminates misclassified objects.
+After removing false positives, the use of the `labels` function (part of the `scipy` library) allows us to isolate the object boxes to redraw onto the raw image.

 ![alt text][image14]

-After removing false positives, the use of the `labels` function (part of the `scipy` library) allows us to isolate the object boxes to redraw onto the raw image.
+Finally, we can examine the pipeline results on the original image.

 ![alt text][image15]

-Finally, we can examine the pipeline results on the original image.
+The following is the pipeline shown on each test image.

 ![alt text][image16]